honganh1206/s8/notes/The stack.md

 Why _The Stack_ and not just a stack?
 Because the region used to implement a call stack is a **convention** - so common that it's been cast into hardware

-We are going to implement _a virtual call stack_
+GOAL: We are going to implement _a virtual call stack_

+We have a memory address _pointing to the top of the stack_ and that address is stored in a register.
+We call that address a **stack pointer**, and it has a designated register in most CPUs